engie-group/shaystack/docs/index.md

 ### `Numbers`

 Numbers without a unit are represented as `float` objects.
-Numbers with a unit are represented by the `haystackapi.Quantity` custom type which has two attributes: `value` and `unit`.
+Numbers with a unit are represented by the `shaystack.Quantity` custom type which has two attributes: `value` and `unit`.
 The unit use the [Pint](https://pint.readthedocs.io/en/stable/) framework to manage and convert unit.

 ### `Marker` and `Remove`

-These are singletons, represented by `haystackapi.MARKER` and `haystackapi.REMOVE`.
+These are singletons, represented by `shaystack.MARKER` and `shaystack.REMOVE`.
 They behave and are intended to be used like the `None` object.

 ### `Bin` and `XBin`